Deekshitha1911/CODSOFT_PP_05/README.md

 # CODSOFT_PP_05
-Here’s a **bel📞 **Contact Book Application** – A simple app to store and manage contacts efficiently. ✨ Users can add, view, update, and delete contact details like name and phone number. 💻 Built to practice CRUD operations and basic data handling.

 # 📒 Contact Book Application

 A simple and user-friendly Contact Book application to store and manage contact details efficiently.
 It allows users to add, view, update, and delete contacts with ease.